 Modern Portfolio Theory

 Passive and index mutual fund investing isn’t just another investing idea.
-It’s grounded in a body of Nobel Prize-winning research and academic studies based on modern principles of finance.
+It’s grounded in a body of Nobel Prize-winning research and peer-reviewed academic studies based on modern principles of finance.
 One of the earliest discoveries is credited to economist Harry Markowitz.

 In the early 1950’s Markowitz found that by mathematically combining the expected risk & return for each of the securities in a portfolio and the correlation coefficients among them, the expected risk & return for the whole portfolio can be defined.
 With this information the risk and return characteristics of one portfolio can be compared with the risk and return characteristics of another portfolio.